 For the Gravy: Heat oil in a large stock pot over high heat until shimmering.
 Add oxtails and cook until deeply browned, about 4 minutes per side.
 Transfer to a plate.
 Add beef and veal bones and cook until deeply browned, about 10 minutes total.
 Transfer to plate with oxtails.
 Add chicken pieces and cook until well browned, 5 to 8 minutes.
 Transfer to plate with oxtails and bones.
-Stir in carrots, onion, and garlic and cook until well browned.
+Stir in carrots, celery, onion, and garlic and cook until well browned.
 Stir in chicken stock, scraping up any browned bits from bottom of pot.
 Add water, parsley, thyme, bay leaves, peppercorns, oxtails, beef bones, chicken, and any accumulated juices from plate.
 Bring stock to a simmer, then reduce heat to low and cook at a bare simmer for 3 hours.
 Pour stock through a fine mesh strainer into a large bowl.
 Remove fat from stock by skimming with a ladle, using a fat separator, or placing stock in refrigerator until chilled, then discarding hardened fat from the surface.

 Melt butter in medium saucepan over medium-high heat until foaming.
 Whisk in flour and cook, stirring constantly, until golden blonde, about 2 minutes.
 Gradually whisk in 3 cups of stock in a steady stream.
 Bring to a boil, reduce to a simmer, and cook until reduced to 2 cups, 10 to 15 minutes.
 Remove from heat, stir in vinegar, and season with salt.